A change initiative is an investment in a business to increase efficiency, profitability, and reduce costs.

 Where does this pathway to successful change leadership begin?

 The second step is making the change initiative part of the culture, which is one of the most difficult pieces.
 It is difficult to change culture through mandated training programs, directives, and leadership speeches.
-How leadership acts outside of those meetings and trainings is closely observed by employees and what often drives culture changes.
+How leadership acts outside of those meetings and training is closely observed by employees and what often drives culture changes.
 For change to last, leaders’ behavior needs to be consistently modeled and reinforced until the desired change becomes the norm within the organization.

 What should the vision for change include?